-Questions about the Torrey Honors Institute?
-Please contact us at firstname.lastname@example.org or (562) 906-4555 and one of our staff will be happy to talk with you.
+If you have any questions about the Torrey Honors Institute, please contact us at firstname.lastname@example.org or (562) 906-4555.
+One of our staff members will be happy to speak with you.

 Chad delights in his work -- he brings years of carefully gathered experience to invest in it.
 Between originally setting out from Chandler, AZ to attend Biola and now, Chad's working life has spanned many contexts.
 Whether it be as a full-time high school educator, church administrator, or Partnerships Director for Wheatstone Ministries, Chad has sought to joyfully and creatively serve the kingdom through his work.
 Chad is currently completing his MDiv at Fuller Theological Seminary as he and his family prepare for a lifelong vocation of full-time pastoral ministry.
 In addition to his role at Torrey, Chad is a pastor at Redeemer Church where he and his wife Rachel seek to build community and practice the art of hospitality.
 He has two adorable daughters (both named after authors): Madeleine and Lucy.
 Together with his family, Chad aspires to live whole-heartedly and creatively, nurturing his creative life through theatre, fiction, poetry, and watercolor.